U.S. government shutdown begins as spending bill fails in Senate

 The Republican-controlled House of Representatives passed a stopgap funding measure on Thursday.
 But Republicans then needed the support of at least 10 Democrats to pass the bill in the Senate.
 While five Democrats ended up voting for the measure, five Republicans voted against it.

-Democratic leaders demanded that the measure include protections from deportation for about 700,000 undocumented immigrants known as Dreamers who arrived in the United States as children.
+Democratic leaders wanted the measure to include protections from deportation for about 700,000 undocumented immigrants who arrived in the United States as children.

 Schumer met with Trump on Friday afternoon and later said he had reluctantly agreed to include the border wall in the negotiations but that it still was not enough to persuade Trump to find a compromise.

-In a shutdown, “essential” employees who deal with public safety and national security would keep working.
-That includes more than 1.3 million people on active duty in the military who would be required to work but would not be paid until funding is renewed or handled with separate legislation.
+Despite the formal shutdown, “essential” employees who deal with public safety and national security will keep working.

+That includes more than 1.3 million people on active duty in the military who will be required to work but will not be paid until funding is renewed or handled with separate legislation.

-Although past government shutdowns have done little lasting damage to the U.S. economy, they can rattle financial markets.
+Although past government shutdowns have done little lasting damage to the U.S. economy, they can rattle financial markets and undermine the United States’ reputation abroad.

-This impasse follows a months-long struggle in Congress to agree on government funding levels and protections for Dreamers, most of whom are originally from Mexico and Central America.
+This impasse follows a months-long struggle in Congress to agree on government funding levels and protections for Dreamers, most of whom are originally from Mexico or Central America.

 They were given temporary legal status under the Deferred Action for Childhood Arrivals program started by former President Barack Obama.

-Additional reporting by Roberta Rampton and Jim Oliphant; Editing by Kieran Murray, Leslie Adler and Michael Perry
+Additional reporting by Roberta Rampton and Jim Oliphant; Writing by Kieran Murray; Editing by Leslie Adler and Michael Perry